Georgie Kelly: Bohemians

 On 22 December 2020, Kelly signed for Bohemians for the 2021 season.
 Kelly scored his first Premier Division hat-trick in a 5–1 victory against Dundalk.
 Following a successful first season at the club, Kelly was the league's top scorer with 21 goals including a late equaliser against Sligo Rovers in the final game of the season.
-He was later named to the team of the year.
+He was later named in the team of the year.
 He helped the club reach the 2021 FAI Cup Final where they eventually lost to his former club, St Patrick's Athletic.

 Rotherham United

 In January 2022 he signed for EFL League One club Rotherham United.
 On 30 April 2022, Kelly scored the second goal in a 2–0 win for Rotherham over Gillingham which secured promotion to the Championship, having come on as a substitute 10 minutes beforehand to make his first team debut.
+He went on to score a total of 6 goals for the club in 51 appearances.

+Carlisle United

+On 1 February 2024, Kelly signed for EFL League One club Carlisle United for an undisclosed fee, on a three-and-a-half-year deal.
+He failed to score in 7 appearances by the end of his first half-season with the club as they were relegated to EFL League Two.